 To begin with it is all very well constructed and creates great tension and excitement, sequences of minimal lighting to highlight only the performer’s face or figure, intercut with sequences of total dark, and sequences of full lighting builds great atmosphere.
-The script builds on the tension and has a deep sense of foreboding that is reiterated by the performing of it which is well executed.
+The script builds on the tension and has a deep sense of foreboding that is reiterated by the performing of it which is well generic for tetracycline executed.
 However as the performance plays out it seems the content is not strong enough to sustain it, once it is realised that there is nothing else to the performance other than the woman’s story the tension dissipates and it becomes slightly tedious, once that tension is lost the audience is too as theres not enough else within the performance.

 Given a space to be able to use total darkness and construct a sensory performance such as this gives limitless possibilities that I feel were possibly wasted here, there are many opportunities to build paranoia and fear within the audience at every turn yet the script alone becomes relied upon to build up the tension which is just not quite strong enough to do so.
 Building up layers of sound and lighting techniques towards an end goal would help sustain the atmosphere, as would working on the ending of the script and of the performance.